Frequently Asked Questions

 I lost my tickets.
 What do I do?

 As long as you purchased your tickets through an official source (the Cincinnati Arts Association or one of our resident arts groups), we can reissue your tickets!
 If you bought through CAA, you can log in and access your mobile tickets here.
 Or call us at (513) 621-2787 [ARTS] or stop by the Aronoff Center Ticket Office.
-To help us expedite your reissue, please have any relevant information about your purchase: account or confirmation number, the credit card number used for the purchase, name or email address on the account, etc. For a list of our official ticket sales sources, click here.
+To help us expedite your reissue, please have any relevant information about your purchase: your account number, the credit card number used for the purchase, name or email address on the account, etc. For a list of our official ticket sales sources, click here.

 Can I donate my tickets?